Best balance transfer card with rewards

 Discover’s customer service provides helpful free overnight shipping to replace lost cards, free FICO score access, a year-end spending summary and a recurring charges dashboard, but it’s notable for having 100 percent U.S.-based, 24/7 customer service that consistently ranks above other national issuers.
-In fact, Discover just ranked second in the recent 2021 J.D.
-Power U.S. Credit Card Satisfaction Study — behind American Express by just one point on a 1,000-point scale (837 versus 838).
+In fact, Discover just ranked second in the recent 2022 J.D.
+Power U.S. Credit Card Satisfaction Study — behind American Express by seven points on a 1,000-point scale (848 versus 841).
 Discover has obtained the J.D.
-Power customer satisfaction survey’s top rank for five of the past seven years.
+Power customer satisfaction survey’s top rank for six of the past eight years.

 If you’re on the hunt for a balance transfer card with enough ongoing value to hold onto after paying your debt, it’s hard to do better than the Discover it Balance Transfer.
 You’ll never have to worry about paying an annual fee, penalty APR or a late fee on your first late payment (up to $41 after that).
 Plus, it’s also an excellent choice if you plan to earn rewards while traveling abroad as it charges no foreign transaction fees.

-The big drawback is that the Discover it Balance Transfer card’s six-month 0 percent intro APR period for purchases is much shorter than the one it offers for balance transfers.
-While many balance transfer cards have matching purchase and balance transfer intro APR offers, a shorter purchase intro APR isn’t a shock since it’s the same length the card has consistently offered in the past and the 14.99 percent to 25.99 percent (variable) ongoing APR makes up for it.
-In fact, 14.99 percent is lower than you could get with most balance transfer cards and is far below the current average interest rate.
+The big drawback is that the Discover it Balance Transfer card’s six-month intro APR period for purchases is much shorter than the one it offers for balance transfers.
+While many balance transfer cards have matching purchase and balance transfer intro APR offers, a shorter purchase intro APR isn’t a shock since it’s the same length the card has consistently offered in the past and the ongoing APR makes up for it, as you have the potential to have an APR lower than the average credit card interest rate.

-Although the Discover it Balance Transfer has a leg up over many rewards cards with intro APR periods — plus a vast number of balance transfer-oriented cards when it comes to ongoing value — its intro APR lengths may not give you as much breathing room as other cards’ offers may.
+Although the Discover it Balance Transfer has a leg up over many rewards cards with intro APR periods — and has more ongoing value than other balance transfer-oriented cards — its intro APR lengths may not give you as much breathing room as other cards’ offers may.

-Deciding against a card with rewards, a lower interest rate and an upfront first-year cash back offer for another card solely focused on zero-interest may be wiser if you’ll treat your balance transfer card as a temporary steppingstone to clear your card debt.
-However, the Discover it Balance Transfer and these alternative cards could be better all-around picks if you’d rather have more long-term utility from your next balance transfer card.
+Foregoing a card with rewards, a lower interest rate, and an upfront first-year cash back offer in favor of a card purely focused on zero-interest may be better if you want to use your balance transfer card as a stepping stone to eliminate your card debt.
+However, if you want more long-term utility from your balance transfer card, the Discover it Balance Transfer or one of these alternative cards may be better all-around picks.

-The biggest reason to consider the non-rewards-earning BankAmericard over the Discover it Balance Transfer is its lengthier intro APR offers.
-The BankAmericard’s (See Terms) introductory APR for 21 billing cycles for purchases, and for any balance transfers made in the first 60 days.
-After the intro APR offer ends, (See Terms) variable APR will apply.
-A 3 percent fee (min $10) applies to all balance transfers.
+The biggest reason to consider the non-rewards-earning BankAmericard over the Discover it Balance Transfer is its lengthier intro APR offer.
+The BankAmericard’s 0 percent introductory APR period is for 21 billing cycles for purchases and balance transfers made in the first 60 days (3 percent fee [min $10] applies to all balance transfers).
+After the intro APR offer ends, a 16.24 percent to 26.24 percent variable APR will apply.

 Your primary focus should be paying off your credit card debt after transferring your balance, but there are a few cash back cards worth considering once that’s handled.
 Discover cards don’t necessarily pair very well with each other, so a card from another issuer with rewards that will cover your biggest expenses outside Discover’s rotating bonus categories would be a smart choice.